Using the Flow Builder

 You can select more than one condition per link.
 For instance: proceed to the next step if the person has not clicked OR if the person has not replied.

 On the bottom, you have Save and Cancel buttons.
-You can exit the step settings by saving the settings, clicking on the dark overlay above the canvas area or the small X icon at the top left.
+You can exit the step setup by saving the setup, clicking on the dark overlay above the canvas area or the small X icon at the top left.

 On the right, you can find all of the available tabs for the step.
 By default, the Setup tab is selected.